ZwiiDoan/system-design-training/aws/learning-path/month_1_aws_foundations.md

    - Terraform 1.9+, VS Code, Docker, and AWS CLI installed
 2. Let me know if you want:
    - Day 1 specific reading material (IAM/VPC)
-   - A Terraform scaffold/template for VPC lab
+   - A Terraform scaffold/template for the VPC lab
-   - ADR template format
+   - An ADR template format